Samir Ramizi

-Samir Ramizi (Самир Рамизи; born 24 July 1991) is a Serbian professional footballer who plays as a attacking midfielder for Swiss club FC Winterthur.
+Samir Ramizi (Самир Рамизи; born 24 July 1991) is a Serbian professional footballer who plays as an attacking midfielder for Swiss Challenge League club Xamax.

-Club career
+Career

 Neuchâtel Xamax

-On 4 June 2016, Ramizi signed a two-year contract with Swiss Challenge League club Neuchâtel Xamax.
+On 4 June 2016, Ramizi signed a two-year contract with Swiss Challenge League club Xamax.
 On 23 July 2016, he made his debut in a 2–1 home win against former club Servette after coming on as a substitute at 71st minute in place of Gaëtan Karlen.

 FC Winterthur

-On 6 August 2020, Ramizi signed a two-year contract with Swiss Challenge League club FC Winterthur.
+On 6 August 2020, Ramizi signed a two-year contract with Swiss Challenge League club Winterthur.
 On 12 September 2020, he made his debut in the 2020–21 Swiss Cup second round against Tuggen after being named in the starting line-up.

+On 12 February 2024, after over three seasons at the club, his contract with Winterthur was dissolved by mutual agreement.